Suggested links

 Source: Moffitt Cancer Center

-While these survival rates are low, it’s possible to become a pleural mesothelioma survivor.
 John Stahl was diagnosed with stage 4 pleural mesothelioma in 2019 but is still alive today thanks to chemotherapy treatments.
-Watch John’s survival story below, also featured in our Free Survivors Guide.
+Watch John’s survival story below, and read more about John and other survivors in our Free Survivors Guide.

 Pleural Mesothelioma Survivor John Stahl Video Thumbnail